monkeyKing001/42_cursus/CPP_module/Module03/ex01/README.md

 ### `private` vs `protected`
 ---
 In C++, the private and protected keywords are used to specify the member visibility of a class.
 Members of a class that are declared private are only accessible from within the class itself, while members of a class that are declared protected are accessible from within the class itself and from derived classes.
+However, access to the variable is allowed only for the class and its derived classes, not for other instances of other classes.

 ```c++
 class Base {
 private: